 According to the book James Braid and his Four Hundred Golf Courses by John F. Moreton and Iain Cumming, Braid travelled to Dorset in the autumn of 1935 to design “ten holes south of the lane which splits the course, on agricultural land.”
 The club’s AGM in February of the following year reported that Braid was returning to inspect the work that his trusted contractor, John Stutt, had carried out, before the formal opening of the new course in July.

-Today, the course measures a modest 6,415 yards from the back markers, playing to a par of 72.
+The 2002 refashioned course now measures a modest 6,436 yards from the back markers, playing to a par of 72.
 There are only three par threes on the card: the 188-yard 7th, 192-yard 9th and 162-yard 15th, all of which are terrific holes.
 The last of these, in particular, is a very memorable short hole, with tees and green positioned on opposite sides of a valley.
 It’s a forced carry all the way at this do or die hole where anything short will be lost in the thick vegetation.

 We played Sherborne recently in the Men's Betterball Open and I was really looking forward to playing a hidden gem that many people had said was a really good course.